lelutin/scout/README.md

 ## Development environment

-The recommended way to have a development environement is to create a python virtualenv and then install requirements with pip as shown above.
+The recommended way to have a development environement is to create a python virtualenv and then install requirements with pip as shown above:

+    $ python3 -m venv ve
+    $ source ve/bin/activate
+    (ve) $ pip install -r requirements.txt

 You will also need to install the test requirements:

-    $ pip install -r test-requirements.txt
+    (ve) $ pip install -r test-requirements.txt

+Finally, install scout in the venv in "develop" mode so that you can execute it to test it, and that changes to the source code show up instantly when executing scout anew:

+    (ve) $ pip install -e .

 ## Tests

-To be able to run the unit or acceptance tests, you will need to have pymox and nose installed.
-On Debian or Ubuntu, use the following command to install
-them:

-    # apt-get install python-mox python-nose

-The tests can be run using one of two methods.
-The first one is through setup.py like following:
+Once inside a developement environment (see previous section), the tests can be run using one of two methods.
+The first one is through setup.py like
+following:

-    scout$ python setup.py test
+    (ve) $ python setup.py test

 The second method, being the fastest and most flexible one, is by calling nose's nosetests script.
 Three configuration files are included in the base directory to make running the tests easier.
 From the base directory:

-    scout$ nostests -c nose.cfg
+    (ve) $ nostests -c nose.cfg

 The three files are named "nose.cfg", "nose.unit.cfg", "nose.functional.cfg"
 and they serve in running all tests, only unit tests, and only functional